Posted by: Crystal Williams on: June 13, 2016

 Posted by: Crystal Williams on: August 4, 2015

 About Us The Computational Biology Consulting Core (CBCC) was created to offer state-of-the-art computational biology services to biomedical researchers at the Johns Hopkins University.
-The Core is under the direction of Steven Salzberg.
+The Core is under the direction of Steven Salzberg and managed by Liliana Florea.
 It builds on the expertise of faculty in the Center for Computational Biology, using best practices and the latest validated technologies to design solutions targeted to researchers’ needs.
 Analytical Services We offer comprehensive analyses of sequencing data for a variety of genomics and other sequencing-based experiments, some of which are listed below.
 We can handle most types of sequencing data, including Illumina, PacBio, 454, and Sanger … Continue reading

 Questions about OpenSpecimen (FAQs)?